-I will release the first new article, Motivation in Isolation, in early August, followed by another article on the topic of motivation more generally later that month.
+My first new article, Motivation in Isolation, was released in the summer and I recently released two more articles on the topic of motivation more generally.
 I am excited to share some of the ideas that have had a profound impact on the way I approach practicing and performance.
 In the meantime, I have re-published an earlier article of mine on practicing, originally published on Noa Kageyama’s Bulletproof Musician blog.
 I have also just written a sequel for the Bulletproof Musician blog that will eventually be published here as well.

 I look forward to sharing more with you soon.